DPCscience/R-short-workshops/README.md

 # R short workshops

-Content of short workshops delivered on R-related topics.
+Content of short workshops delivered for the University of Idaho on R-related topics.